 Shareholder Gregory Bergman will be a featured speaker when the Mackrell International Litigation Practice Group hosts a free webinar on June 20, 2018 on Infrastructure Projects in the United States.
 Greg will speak about the insurance and surety policies necessary to enable the basic physical and organizational structures and facilities (e.g., buildings, roads and power supplies) needed for the successful operation of a society or enterprise.
 Through case studies and discussion, attendees will learn how to effectively handle infrastructure projects and find workable solutions when the unexpected strikes.
-To learn more about Gregory Bergman and BDG, please visit Mr. Bergman’s webpage and our firm website at www.bdgfirm.com.
+To learn more about Gregory Bergman and BDG Law Group, please visit Mr. Bergman’s webpage and our firm website at www.bdgfirm.com.
 To join the webinar, please see the invitation below.

 Join the Litigation Practice Group of Mackrell International for a complimentary webinar